UlysseDurand/compil_perso/doc.md

 |fr| # Bonjour à tous
 |en| # Hello everybody
 ```
-with only fr as option, then the program will read
+with only fr as option, the program will read
 ```
 # Bonjour à tous
 ```